-Beyond the environmental benefits, there are health, safety, and social benefits to the entire community property may be used by one individual or entity as opposed to being available to the community at-large.

-Usually, a group of people or an organization decides they want a community garden and takes responsibility for paying water bills, taking applications, and keeping written rules up-to-date.
+Beyond the environmental benefits, there are health, safety, and social benefits to the entire community Usually, a group of people or an organization decides they want a community garden and takes responsibility for paying water bills, taking applications, and keeping written rules up-to-date.
 Community gardens can potentially be located on property that was previously classified as unbuildable.

 Urban agriculture works under the same premise as community gardens by using unbuildable property in a primarily well-developed, urban environment.
-Urban agriculture can differ from community gardens in that the
+Urban agriculture can differ from community gardens in that the may be used by one individual or entity as exposed to property may be used by one individual or entity as opposed to being available to the community at-large.